StamusNetworks/suricata-4-analysts/source/practical-rules-writing.rst

 It is better to write a signature starting with `any any -> any any` then add a filtering like `$HOME_NET any -> $EXTERNAL_NET any`.
 The source and destination IP depends of the signature and the HOME_NET may not be correctly defined with regards to the data in the PCAP file.
-Result is that the signature may just not match because of that and not because of a complex regular expression you did add in the signature.
+The result is that the signature may just not match because of that and not because of a complex regular expression you did add in the signature.

-Writing a rules step by step
+Writing a rule - step by step
 ----------------------------

-The following is a suggestion of method you can use when writing signatures.
+The following is a suggestion for a process to use when writing signatures:

 Get a pcap file
 ~~~~~~~~~~~~~~~

-First step is to get a PCAP file with the content you want.
+First step is to get a PCAP file with the content you want to trigger the rule.
 Don't hesitate to filter out things in the pcap.
 For example, if you want to match on a single flow you can do something like ::

  tcpdump -r input.pcap -w work.pcap port 53535 and port 443

 where 53535 and 443 are the source and destination ports of the flow you want to match
 on.
-You can also add a few `host` filters in the BPF if the previous command did return
+You can also add a few `host` filters in the BPF if the previous command returned
 more than one flow.

 Now we can use the file `work.pcap` for our tests.